tomorrowevening/Apollo-Timeline/examples/PIXI/README.md

 Open terminal

-`
-cd PIXI

-npm install

-gulp
-`
+`cd PIXI`

+`npm install`

+`gulp`

+### Testing

+In `Application.js`, you'll find a boolean called `cycleCompositions`.

-The Application cycles through all the exported Compositions, playing them twice before moving to the next Composition.
+Enabling to true cycles through all the exported Compositions, playing them twice before moving to the next Composition.

+Setting to false builds the Default Composition set in `project.json`